 Braided Fishing Line Knots

 While braided line has many advantages, keep in mind that it doesn't stretch much, if at all, and has a slick texture.
-The lack of stretch and slick texture can make tying fishing knots with braided line more challenging because some of the common fishing knots tend to slip out if they are tied with braid versus monofilament or fluorocarbon line.
+The lack of stretch and slick texture can make tying braided line knots more challenging, especially braiding fishing knots line to line, because some of the common fishing knots tend to slip out if they are tied with braid versus monofilament or fluorocarbon line.

 Some anglers prefer to use braided fishing line, and tie braided line knots, when ice fishing in deep water during the winter months because braid can help you set the hook more firmly.
 However, braided line is more visible, so it's not the best choice for fishing in clear, shallow water.

-When you use the best fishing knots for braided line, you are much less likely to see your knots slip and more likely to increase your catch rates.
-Some knots for braided fishing line are most often used for connecting your fishing line to your leader, and others are used for connecting your line or leader to your hook or fishing lure.
+When you use the right braided line knots, you are much less likely to see your knots slip or unravel and more likely to increase your catch rates.
+Because some fishing knots for braided line are used to connect your fishing line to your leader, you should also know how to tie braided line to swivels, hooks and lures.
 When freshwater fishing in areas where there is heavy vegetation, for example, many bass anglers will tie braided fishing line directly to the hook or lure so that it's easier to pull through the weeds.

 Connecting Braided Fishing Line to Leader